 Investment ISAs put your capital at risk, and you may get back less than you originally invested.

-An individual savings account lets you earn interest on cash savings or investments without paying any income tax, but you are limited by how much you can put in.
-Here’s everything you need to know to get started.
+An individual savings account - ISA for short - lets you earn interest on cash savings or dividends from investments without paying any income tax or capital gains tax

 Every tax year, which runs from 6 April to 5 April the following year, you are given an ISA allowance that lets you save or invest money up to a certain amount without paying tax on your returns.

-Your ISA allowance for the 2021/22 tax year is £20,000.
-This means you have until 5 April 2022 to use up your ISA allowance for this tax year.
+Your ISA allowance for the current tax year is £20,000.
+This means you have until 5 April to use up your ISA allowance for this tax year.

-If you miss this deadline, any money you pay into an ISA will count towards your 2022/23 ISA allowance.
+If you miss this deadline, any money you pay into an ISA will count towards your ISA allowance for the following year.

 *After exceeding personal savings allowance of up to £1,000 in interest per tax year.